guilhemmarchand/dhl-resubmission-docs/docs/scaling.rst

 .. hint::

-    - Worker instances are scheduled to run every minute such that any pending processes start as soon as possible and in parrallel.
+    - Worker instances are scheduled to run every minute such that any pending processes start as soon as possible and in parallel.
     - When the worker process starts, it will verify and load any messages associated with its own worker identifier.
     - When batch of messages are submitted by users, the solution automatically split the messages